fuse-open/docs/articles/basics/installation-and-quickstart.md

 To open Fuse, double click the the Fuse icon.
 On macOS it is located in the "Applications" folder.
 If you are on Windows, it can be located in the start menu.

-[callout info]
-You can also start Fuse by running `fuse` from terminal on macOS or command prompt on Windows.
+> [callout_info] You can also start Fuse by running `fuse` from terminal on macOS or command prompt on Windows.
-[/callout]

 When opening Fuse, the first thing you'll see is the dashboard: